Alzheimer's stages: How the disease progresses

 Moderate dementia due to Alzheimer's disease

-During the moderate stage of Alzheimer's, people grow more confused and forgetful and begin to need help with daily activities and self-care.
+During the moderate dementia stage of Alzheimer's disease, people grow more confused and forgetful and begin to need more help with daily activities and self-care.

 - Experience even greater memory loss.
 People may forget details of their personal history, such as their address or phone number, or where they attended school.
 They repeat favorite stories or make up stories to fill gaps in memory.